sngjoy/emotion_detector/README.md

 # Emotions Detector
 ### Introduction
-This project aims to detect and classify emotions of a person's face into one of the 5 emotion classes - Happiness, Neutral, Sadness, Angry and Surprised - using deep convolutional neural networks.
+This project aims to detect and classify emotions of a person's face into one of the 5 classes of emotions - angry, happy, neutral, sad and surprise - using deep convolutional neural networks.

 Tensorflow was used to build and train the CNN model.
 OpenCV was used to work with video streams and video files.
 Streamlit was used to build the front end web application.